harendra-kumar/concise-haskell/language/000-composition.rst

 each other.
 This also gives an idea how the whole book is organized.

-As you go through the chapters in order, these concepts will become clearer and then you can go through the composition chapter for a more detailed summary and illustration of all the abstract concepts and a full roadmap of all the concepts introduced in the book.
+As you go through the chapters in order, these concepts will become clearer and then you can go through this chapter once again for a detailed summary and illustration of all the abstract concepts and a full roadmap of all the concepts introduced in the book.